RockLib/RockLib.EmbeddedNativeLibrary/README.md

 2. Add the native DLL to the project as an [embedded resource](https://support.microsoft.com/en-us/kb/319292).
 3. Create an instance of `EmbeddedNativeLibrary`, and call its `GetDelegate` method to obtain a delegate that invokes that native function.

-1. and 2. are pretty self-explanatory.
-3... not so much.
+1 and 2 are pretty self-explanatory.
+But 3... not so much.
 An example should help.
 This class exposes libsodium's `crypto_secretbox` method (the numbers refer to the descriptions below):

 ```c#
 public static class Sodium